- Find Jobs

 - Ming Sun, David Snyder, Yixin Gao, Varun Nagaraja, Mike Rodehorst, Sankaran Panchapagesan, Nikko Strom, Spyros Matsoukas, Shiv Vitaladevuni, "Compressed time delay neural network for small-footprint keyword spotting," to appear at Interspeech 2017.

-- Xing Fan, Emilio Monti, Lambert Mathias, Markus Dreyer, “Transfer Learning for Neural Semantic Parsing," to appear at the 2nd Workshop on Representation Learning for NLP (RepL4NLP) hosted at ACL 2017.
+- Xing Fan, Emilio Monti, Lambert Mathias, and Markus Dreyer, “Transfer Learning for Neural Semantic Parsing”, to appear at ACL 2017 Workshop on Representation Learning for NLP.

 - Roland Maas, Sree Hari Krishnan Parthasarathi, Brian King, Ruitong Huang, Bjorn Hoffmeister, Anchored Speech Detection, Interspeech, 2016.